AtharvaDeolalikar/react-native-animated-bottom-drawer/readme.md

 ### **snapToPosition**

-Snaps the bottom sheet to given position
+Snaps the bottom drawer to given position

 ```
 type snapToPostion = (